lillianwang112/chinese-learning-app/README.md

 4. Start with **Study Mode** for flashcard learning
 5. Use **Learn Mode** for active quizzing
 6. Use **Writing** to practice handwriting characters

-## 📱 What Can This App Do?

-- **Flashcard Mode**: Smart spaced repetition (cards you struggle with come back sooner!)
-- **Learn Mode**: Quiz yourself actively with multiple choice, fill-in-blank, or written answer questions
-- **Writing Practice**: Handwrite/draw characters with your mouse/stylus/finger, with a **Test Mode** that hides characters
-- **Match Game**: Fun timed matching exercise with a live timer and personal best tracking
-- **Test Mode**: Quiz yourself with multiple choice
-- **Progress Tracking**: See your stats with 3-tier mastery system (Not Started → Still Learning → Mastered)
-- **Combine Decks**: Merge multiple decks for weekly review sessions

-The app uses the **SM-2 spaced repetition algorithm** - the same one used by Quizlet, Anki and other popular flashcard apps!

 ## ✨ Features at a Glance